Skip to content

 Middleware functions can be passed directly when creating an App instance and is executed when the url starts with the defined key.

 In the following example, if a user navigates to /path/to/test the middleware is executed in the following order: middleware_func, other_func, global_middleware.
-The middleware is executed in the same order as they are defined and if any function in the chain returns false the propogation is stopped.
+The middleware is executed in the same order as they are defined and if any function in the chain returns false the propagation is stopped.

 Example: